 The Proponent acknowledges and agrees, and must ensure that each of its Consortium Members acknowledges and agrees, that, except where expressly stated otherwise in these Tender Guidelines or Disclosed Information, the Australian Government and AEMO have not verified the information contained in these Tender Guidelines and the Disclosed Information, and that such information should not be regarded as a substitute for the exercise of its own judgement by the Proponent and its Consortium Members.

 The Proponent and its Consortium Members may not in any way rely upon a failure by the Australian Government or AEMO to provide any information.
-By participating in the Tender Process, including by submitting any Bid, the Proponent, and each of its Consortium Members, acknowledges and agrees that it has not in any way relied upon information provided by the Australian Government or AEMO or upon a failure by the Australian Government or AEMO to provide information provided by the Australian Government or AEMO or upon a failure by the Australian Government or AEMO or upon a failure by the Australian Government or AEMO or upon a failure by the Australian Government or AEMO or upon a failure by the Australian Government or AEMO to provide information.
+By participating in the Tender Process, including by submitting any Bid, the Proponent, and each of its Consortium Members, acknowledges and agrees that it has not in any way relied upon information provided by the Australian Government or AEMO or upon a failure by the Australian Government or AEMO to provide information.